Diocese of Samoa–Pago Pago

-The Diocese of Samoa–Pago Pago (Latin: Diœcesis Samoa–Pagopagensis) is a Latin Church suffragan diocese of the Roman Catholic Church in the United States overseas dependency of American Samoa, in the ecclesiastical province of the Metropolitan Roman Catholic Archdiocese of Samoa–Apia.
+The Diocese of Samoa–Pago Pago (Latin: Diœcesis Samoa–Pagopagensis) is a Catholic suffragan diocese of the overseas dependency of American Samoa, in the ecclesiastical province of the Archdiocese of Samoa–Apia.

-The ordinary is a bishop whose seat is the Cathedral of the Holy Family in the Tafuna.
-He is also pastor of the co-cathedral of Saint Joseph the Worker in Fagatogo.
+The see church is the Cathedral of the Holy Family in Tafuna.
+Kolio Etuale Tumanuvao, is bishop.

-On Friday, May 31, 2013, Pope Francis accepted the resignation of Bishop John Quinn Weitzel, and appointed Peter Brown, the Regional Superior of the Congregation of the Most Holy Redeemer also known as the Redemptorist Congregation in New Zealand, as bishop-elect of the diocese of Samoa–Pago Pago.
-Brown was ordained as a bishop on August 22, 2013.

 History

 It was canonically erected on 10 September 1982, from a unified diocese of Samoa and Tokelau, the bulk of which became its present metropolitan.

-It enjoyed a papal visit from Pope Paul VI in November 1970.
+Pope Paul VI visited the diocese in November, 1970.